Osprey with fish baner

 Christmas Bird Counts

 Science in Action: From December 14 through January 5 tens of thousands of volunteers throughout the Americas take part in an adventure that has become a family tradition among generations.
-Families and students, birders and scientists, armed with binoculars, bird guides and checklists go out on an annual mission - often before dawn.
+Families and students, birders and scientists, armed with binoculars, bird guides and checklists go out on an annual missioNovember_2012n - often before dawn.
 For over one hundred years, the desire to both make a difference and to experience the beauty of nature has driven dedicated people to leave the comfort of a warm house during the Holiday season.
 Each of the citizen scientists who annually braves snow, wind, or rain, to take part in the Christmas Bird Count makes an enormous contribution to conservation.
 Audubon and other organizations use data collected in this longest-running wildlife census to assess the health of bird populations - and to help guide conservation action.
 Read More

 Our Chapter sponsors three Christmas Bird Counts

-• Coeur d'Alene -compiled by Shirley Sturts
+• Coeur d'Alene -compiled by Shirley Sturts and Doug Ward

-• Spirit Lake - compiled by Shirley Sturts
+• Spirit Lake - compiled by Shirley Sturts - no longer being done

 See results:

-• Coeur d'Alene 1992-present
+• Coeur d'Alene 1992-2005

-• Coeur d'Alene 2011-2012
+• Coeur d'Alene 2006-present

-• Spirit Lake 2011-2012
+• Spirit Lake 1997-2016

-• Spirit Lake 1997-present
+• Spirit Lake Chart 2017-present

-• Indian Mountain 2010-2012
+• Indian Mountain 2010-present

 Century Counts